zertico/apidoc/source/index.md

 ```ruby
 Not implemented
 ```

-Always that a manager is logged by first again is necessary that he create a profile accessing the route described below.
+When the manager connects for the first time, he has to create a profile by accessing the route below.

 Route: *`POST "/api/v1/manager/company-profile"`*